 Resource managers have a difficult task for every project: staffing.
 They must juggle project demand with member availability and necessary skills to get the job done while keeping in mind target margins and budgets.

-With Mavenlink’s recommendation engine, you can get a head start.
-Whether you need a quick recommendation to staff a single resource in the Resource side panel or a more robust view with Team Builder in Master Planning to staff resources for an entire project, you can model a project and see what resources are available and whether there will be an impact on margins.
+With Kantata’s recommendation engine, you can get a head start.
+Whether you need a quick recommendation to staff a single resource in the Resource side panel or a more robust view with Team Builder in Resource Center to staff resources for an entire project, you can model a project and see what resources are available and whether there will be an impact on margins.
 Based on the importance you determine for skills, role, availability, and even User Set custom fields (choice or text) you want available to resources, you can quickly find the best fit.

 Enable and Set Criteria for Resource Recommendations

 Through Resource Management Settings, Account Administrators can determine the relative importance of criteria for all projects.
 Note that resource managers and those with the right Access Group permissions can override these account-level settings for project-specific needs in Resource Center.

 - Resource Recommendations—Turns the feature on or off.

 - Criteria Weighting—Lets you determine the relative importance of a member’s role, availability, skills, as well as any User Set custom fields (choice or text) that are Available to Resources.
 Zero means the attribute is not considered when searching for resources while 10 means it is most important.
 Another way to think of it is if Skills Match is set to five and Role Match is set to 10, then Role Match is twice as important as Skills Match.

 - Role Match—Determines the relative importance of a resource’s Account Role.